section-engineering-education/engineering-education/content/articles/continuous-integration-and-deployment-of-pipelines-with-flask-docker-and-github-actions/index.md

 Now start the server with the command `python app.py` in the terminal.
 Open your browser to the root domain and confirm the welcome page.
 You can also route to `/drinks` and get the `API` data.

 ### CI and CD Pipelines architecture
-The continuous integration and deployment of pipelines are software development practices used in the industry to develop and maintain every application.

-The continuous integration server is going to trigger the automated build test job.
+A continuous integration server is going to trigger the automated build test job.
 This is to check whether the pushed code is reliable or not.
 If the code is reliable, then it will be integrated, built, and sent to the deployment server.
 Successful notifications will be sent too and this is referred to as `automation`.

 If not, the pushed codes would fail to build, another notification would be sent.
 So that the developer can fix the bugs and then re-commit the code.
 The continuous integration tool will then start building the code again.
 This is the reason why the continuous integration and deployment stages are still considered a `waterfall` model.